Starting a blog for the first time is an amazing, yet intimidating experience.

 By networking and being social.
 (You’ll start to notice that almost everything in blogging revolves around networking.)

 Let me give you a perfect example: I have a Facebook page for my RV travel blog.
-Almost everything I post gets less than 5 likes, no comments, and no shares.
+Whenever I add new posts, they almost always get less than 5 likes, no comments, and no shares.
 But then I implemented this simple strategy…

 I created a high-quality post that involved over 30 other RVers – many of whom have lots of social media followers themselves.